 Named for the capital city of Cuba—Havana—the Havanese dog was once commonly found in the laps of Cuban aristocrats and wealthy residents.

-It's thought that this small, entertaining breed was brought to Cuba by Spanish or Italian seafarers sometime in the 1600s, according to the American Kennel Club.
-Ancestors of the Havanese hail from the Bichon family (he's likely a cousin to the white Bichon frise), while the Havanese itself has been further refined thanks to centuries of doting by the Cuban elite.
+It's thought that this small, entertaining breed was brought to Cuba by Spanish seafarers, according to the HCA.
+Ancestors of the Havanese hail from the Bichon family (he's likely a cousin to the white bichon frise), while the Havanese itself has been further refined thanks to centuries of doting by the Cuban elite.

 - Two famous authors who have fallen for the Havanese are Ernest Hemingway and Charles Dickens.
 (Dickens named his pup Tim.)
 Other famous owners include Barbara Walters, Jane Fonda, and Venus Williams.

 - Thanks to their trainability, Havanese dogs have been used in jobs such as sniffing out mold and termites, and they can even herd chickens and ducks.

 - These natural clowns also make excellent circus performers.